-840 X.4.1.5 Timing
+X.4.2.3 Timing

 Timing can often be used to help disambiguate between different events, but this also requires clinical knowledge to be used effectively.
-Different occurrences of things are often resolved within a specific time period (e.g., flu within a few weeks, tests completed within a few hours, etc.), so an assumption can be made when sufficient time has passed, that instances of the
+Different occurrences of things are often resolved within a specific time period (e.g., flu within a few weeks, tests completed within a few hours,

-845 occurrence being referred to be distinct.
+- 830 etc.), so an assumption can be made when sufficient time has passed, that instances of the occurrence being referred to be distinct.
 In some cases, time can be instant, or short in duration but in other cases can be much longer.
 In some cases, time doesn't really apply.
 For example, chronic diseases such as an instance of Diabetes Type II, in one year are likely the same diagnosis as a separate instance reported even decades later.
-Or an appendectomy performed today, may be the same surgical history item instance reported later.
+Or an appendectomy performed - today, may be the same surgical history item instance reported later.
+Timing is also used to indicate recurrence.
+For example, Otitis Media can recur many times.
+It is important to be able to reconcile multiple instances of recurring problems.

-850 X.4.1.6 Anatomical Site
+X.4.2.4 Anatomical Site